-About 70% of pregnant people get morning sickness.
+About 70% of women get morning sickness.
 Despite its name, the nausea and vomiting of morning sickness can happen at any time of day.
 Changes to your diet and lifestyle can help morning sickness until it subsides.
 If you have severe morning sickness, your obstetrician may want to treat you with medication or IV fluids.

 Advertisement